isomerpages/nhg-ohrpp/_conducting-research/Managing Research Data/About NHG Standing Databases (SDB).md

 data and tissue banking activities for potential research.</p>
 <p></p>
 <h4><strong>Who should be the “Owner” of the Standing Database?</strong></h4>
-<p>The respective institutions/cluster (“Owner”) possesses ownership of Standing
+<p>The <strong>respective Institutions/Cluster (“Owner”)</strong> possesses
-Databases set up by their staff.</p>
+ownership of Standing Databases set up by their staff.</p>
 <p>The <strong>Head of Department (HOD)</strong> is the appropriate authority
-to endorse as “<strong>Owner</strong>” for Standing Databases created within his/her department.</p>
+to endorse as “<strong>Owner</strong>” for Standing Databases created <strong>within his/her department</strong>.</p>
 <p>The <strong>Chairman Medical Board (CMB)</strong> or equivalent is the appropriate
-authority to endorse as “Owner” for standing databases that straddle more than one department in his/her institution.
+authority to endorse as “<strong>Owner</strong>” for standing databases that <strong>straddle more than one department in his/her institution</strong>.
 Standing Databases that straddle more than one institution will require the endorsement by the CMBs or equivalents of all institutions concerned.</p>
 <p></p>
 <h4><strong>Who should be the “Custodian” of the Standing Database?</strong></h4>
 <p>The “Owner” should appoint a suitable staff (“Custodian”) to be responsible